-The Accelerator Workshop is an abbreviated incubator program, in-person (as conditions allow), community-specific, and customizable to the needs and interests of the community/collaborators.
+The MCA Workshop is an abbreviated incubator program, in-person, community-specific, and customizable to the needs and interests of the community/collaborators.
 Coordinated with local organizers (community partners), the Workshop offers a more adaptable/portable, less expensive introduction for social change musician entrepreneurs.
 The Workshop helps artists understand the skills and partnerships needed to develop sustainable, community-oriented programs.
 It may be a recruitment tool through which to identify and prepare prospective musicians for our National Accelerator Academy, though this isn’t its exclusive function.

-If you are a community organization interested in partnering with us to host an Accelerator Workshop, please reach out to us with a statement of interest at firstname.lastname@example.org.
+If you are a community organization interested in partnering with us to host an MCA Workshop, please reach out to us with a statement of interest at firstname.lastname@example.org.

 Training: Artists are introduced to the following key areas of social change entrepreneurship: proposal and resource development, marketing and social media, and partnership/stakeholder development.
 Artists learn how to adapt these best practices to their individual goals and potential projects/partners.